 - During the meeting, let your kids know that your divorce is NOT their fault and that this will not have any impact on you loving them.
 No matter what your feelings are toward your spouse, do not speak negatively about him or her to your kids.

 - If you can, tell your kids how the divorce will affect their day-to-day routine – including where they will be staying and where you and your partner will be staying for the immediate future.

 Just as you did before you told your children, you should map out in advance what you will say.
 If you think it is feasible, you might want to consider gathering everybody together at once to break the news.
 Any reservations about conducting a meeting like that?
 There is nothing wrong with telling parental units individually.
 Depending on how close you are to your parents, you might want to share the majority of details with them or just the highlights.

 Your true friends will support you through your divorce, making themselves available if you ever need to speak things through.
 The details you choose to share with your friends are up to you.
 Closer friends should get told first.
 Keep in mind that many of your friends might have grown attached to your spouse, so they might also need space to process the news.

 Telling Your Work Colleagues

-Your workplace can be a hotbed for gossip, so it is worthwhile to think long and hard whether you want to tell your co-workers.
+Your workplace can be a hotbed for gossip, so it is worthwhile to think long and hard about whether you want to tell your co-workers.
 It is a good idea to let your boss know about your divorce, as you may need to take time off work to show up in court, attend mediation sessions, or go to other legal hearings.
 A good rule of thumb when telling people at work is to keep the announcement short and sweet.